-Practise drawing heads from different angles Whichever way the head is turned, the nose and with different facial expressions. and mouth always stay on the centreline.
-Centreline Start by drawing a large oval for the face.
-Then draw two lines dividing the face horizontally and vertically through the centre.
-Add two small ovals on the horizontal lines for eyes.
-On the vertical line mark in the position of the bottom of the nose and the mouth Draw the eyebrows.
+Practise drawing heads from different angles and with different facial expressions.

+Whichever way the head is turned, the nose and mouth always stay on the centreline.

+Start by drawing a large

+oval for the face.
+Then draw

+two lines dividing the face

+horizontally and vertically

+through the centre.
+Add two

+small ovals on the horizontal

+lines for eyes.

+On the vertical line mark in the position of the bottom of the nose and the mouth.
+Draw the eyebrows.
 Add ears to the outside oval.
 Make the chin more angular by drawing a curved line from each ear to the centre of the oval.
-Draw in the oversized shape of the eyes.
-Add the small nose and mouth.
-Draw in the hair using jagged lines and add shading to the eyes.